underscoreio/essential-slick/src/pages/3-modifying.md

 //   Vector(Message(HAL,I'm a computer, what would I do with a Christmas card anyway?,1000))
 ~~~

-Notice that our `id` value of 1000 has been accepted by the database.
+Notice that our explicit `id` value of 1000 has been accepted by the database.

 ### Retrieving Primary Keys on Insert